 Join us this summer as a Summer Camp Instructor!

-- Make a difference in the lives of kids by helping them put their phones down and connect to the natural world
+- Make a difference by helping kids connect with the natural world

 - Join our team of deeply skilled and experienced nature mentors

 - Be part of the Wilderness Awareness School mission to help children and adults cultivate healthy relationships with nature, community, and self.